Keeping pets safe at Christmas

 Why dogs and small children should not be left alone

-This is why I implore any dog owner, not just over this period, but at all times of the year, to NEVER leave young children alone with a dog, ALWAYS watch any interactions between children and dogs and KNOW the subtle signs that a dog and cat displays when they are not feeling comfortable.
+Something I always warn families about, not just over this period, but at all times of the year, is to NEVER leave young children alone with a dog.
+ALWAYS watch any interactions between children and dogs and KNOW the subtle signs that a dog and cat displays when they are not feeling comfortable.

 Far too often I see parents allowing children to touch, hug, corner or lay on dogs and cats that are giving clear warning signs that they do not want this interaction, then one day the dog (or cat) reaches their limit, or could be feeling sore or unwell, and “suddenly” barks, lunges or even goes to bite to get their message across.